shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 # Detailed design
 [design]: #detailed-design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the language to understand, and for somebody familiar with the compiler to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
+This proposal is not attempting to change the order of search results; those should still be ordered by relevancy to the query based on the indexed content.

+# How do we teach this?

+- How do we communicate the ranking formula (and possible changes) to crate users and crate authors?
+- Tool for crate authors to see why their crate is ranked the way it is and what they could do to change it

 # Drawbacks
 [drawbacks]: #drawbacks